idris-hackers/idris-mode/readme.markdown

 The following error message commands are available:

 * `M-n`: Move the point to the next compiler note
-* `M-p`: Move the point to the previous comiler note
+* `M-p`: Move the point to the previous compiler note

 ## Colors and fonts
 Idris mode displays output from the Idris compiler with full semantic highlighting.
 It is quite possible that this is ugly in your color scheme.
 If that is the case, you can use `M-x customize-group RET idris-faces RET` to modify them.
 In particular, some users don't like the background color for the currently loaded region of the buffer.
 This is controlled by `idris-loaded-region-face`.
-Remove all it's properties to make it disappear.
+Remove all its properties to make it disappear.

 ## Interactive editing